Mass media in the Netherlands: Commercial broadcasting

 Commercial broadcasting was banned until the late 1980s.
 In the 1970s, before they were allowed to join the public television system, Veronica and TROS had broadcast as off-shore pirate stations.
 In the 1980s the RTL Group started broadcasting from Luxembourg.
 In 1988 commercial broadcasting was legalised.
 Currently there are seven larger channels owned by two companies.
-RTL owns RTL 4, RTL 5, RTL 7, RTL 8 and RTL Z, while SBS, the Finnish publisher Sanoma and Dutch television production company Talpa (formally SBS Broadcasting Group) own SBS 6, SBS 9, NET 5 and Veronica.
+RTL owns RTL 4, RTL 5, RTL 7, RTL 8 and RTL Z, while SBS, the Finnish publisher Sanoma and Dutch television production company Talpa (formally SBS Broadcasting Group) own SBS6, SBS9, Net5 and Veronica.
 There are also other networks present, offering speciality channels.
 Among them are Discovery Benelux, Viacom Media, Fox Channels, Disney-ABC and Time Warner.

 Newspapers

 All newspapers are privately owned.
 They were historically linked to the pillarisation system, with some titles having strong links to labour unions or political parties.
 These ties have all been severed now.
 Two companies play a large role: Medialaan - De Persgroep Publishing, which owns several newspapers; and Telegraaf Media Groep, which owns De Telegraaf (the largest paper) and Sp!ts, a free newspaper.

-The most important papers are the populist right-wing tabloid De Telegraaf, the progressive liberal NRC Handelsblad, which also publishes nrc•next, the Protestant Trouw and the progressive left-wing De Volkskrant.
+The most important papers are the right-wing tabloid De Telegraaf, the progressive liberal NRC Handelsblad, which also publishes nrc•next, the Protestant Trouw and the progressive left-wing De Volkskrant.
 The latter two newspaper won in consecutive years (2012, 2013) the prestigious award for being the best nationwide newspaper in Europe at the European Newspaper Award.

 Smaller Protestant communities have their own paper, like the Nederlands Dagblad and the Reformatorisch Dagblad.
 The business community has the Het Financieele Dagblad.
 A recent phenomenon are the widely read free newspapers Spits and the Metro.
 There are also several local and regional newspapers.
 The Algemeen Dagblad, the third largest paper, recently merged with several local papers to form a hybrid national-local paper.